1969 Texas vs. Arkansas football game: Legacy

 The two coaches in this game, Darrell Royal of Texas and Frank Broyles of Arkansas, both retired after the 1976 season.
 Royal became athletic director of the entire Texas athletic program, while Broyles continued on as the athletic director for the Arkansas men's program, a position he began in 1974 (Arkansas had a separate women's athletic department from 1971 through 2007).
 In addition to being athletic director, Broyles also went on to become the lead color analyst for college football on ABC, working alongside Keith Jackson from 1977 until 1985.

 Royal retired from his AD job in 1980, but Broyles continued on through 2007, with the men's and women's athletic programs merging immediately after his retirement.
 Broyles spearheaded Arkansas' move from the SWC to the SEC in 1991, and was later instrumental in setting up a two-year series between the Razorbacks and Longhorns in 2003 (at Austin) won by Arkansas and 2004 (at Fayetteville) won by Texas.
 Their last postseason meeting was December 29, 2014, in the Texas Bowl in Houston, won by Arkansas 31–7.
 They met again during the regular season in 2021 in Fayetteville, with Arkansas prevailing 40-21.
 Texas leads the series 56–23.

 Royal died in 2012 and Broyles in 2017.

 In a 2017 episode of Nathan For You, “Finding Frances,” Bill Gates impersonator and Arkansas Razorbacks fan Bill Heath undergoes hypnotherapy in an attempt to recall memories which might serve as clues in a search for his high school sweetheart.
 The only memory he can recall during the session, however, is the conclusion to the 1969 Texas-Arkansas football game.
 “It was a bad call,” Heath said. “[Arkansas] should have won the game.”

-Arkansas and Texas will be reunited in the SEC in 2024 when the Longhorns and Oklahoma move over from the Big XII Conference.
-The Longhorns and Razorbacks are scheduled to play during the 2024 season in Fayetteville.
+Arkansas and Texas were reunited in the SEC in 2024 when the Longhorns and Oklahoma moved over from the Big XII Conference.
+The Longhorns and Razorbacks were scheduled to play during the 2024 season in Fayetteville, and Texas won their reunion match 20-10 on November 16, 2024.